MSRConnections/Azure-training-course/Day 1/5. HOL Using Windows Azure Service Bus Queue with Python/HOL.md

 	_BLAST Running Task_

 1. Because the system needs to download the database files, the very first task after the system has been deployed will take a long time.
 However, as the system caches database files, jobs after the first will be executed much faster.
-After serveral minutes, the task is finished.
+After several minutes, the task is finished.

 	![BLAST Task Complete](images/blast-task-complete.png)

 	_BLAST Task Complete_

 1. After a task completes, you can click on its View Result link to view the search result.
-The link takes you to bov.bioinfo.cas.unt.edu to view the result, as shown followed:
+The link takes you to bov.bioinfo.cas.unt.edu to view the result.

 	![BLAST Output File](images/blast-output-file.png)

 	_BLAST Output File_

-1. Click on the link to expand hit sequences
+1. Click on the link to expand hit sequences.

 	![BLAST Output File Hit Sequences](images/blast-output-file-hit-sequences.png)

 	_BLAST Output File Hit Sequences_

-1. Click on any of hit sequences to view its corresponding HSP image
+1. Click on any of hit sequences to view its corresponding HSP image.

 	![BLAST Output File Hit Sequence Image](images/blast-output-file-hsp-image.png)